briansandall/CubeCartUtils/README.md

 - Image Importer: Quickly and easily import pre-uploaded images into CubeCart's database and automatically associate them with products.

+- Price Updater: Update prices for your entire store in 5 minutes or less

 DISCLAIMER

 Each script is provided  "as is" without warranty of any kind, either express or implied,